imanghafoori1/laravel-nullable/README.md

 }
 ```
 The above code returns 2 types, and That is the source of confusion for method callers.
+They get ready for one type, and forget about the other.

 Let's do a small change to it:
 ```php